 - 2 cans coconut cream (800ml)

-- 2 tsp vanilla paste or natural vanilla extract
+- 2 teaspoon vanilla paste or natural vanilla extract

 For the stir through ingredients:

-- 2 tbsp rum or substitute orange juice for an alcohol free version
+- 2 tablespoon rum or substitute orange juice for an alcohol free version

 - 50 g good quality dark chocolate (1oz) I used Whittakers Dark Ghana 72%